Free subexponentiality: Some transforms and their related properties

 \section{Some transforms and their related properties}

-In this section, we collect some notations, definitions and results to be used later in the article.
-In Subsection~\ref{subsec: non-tang}, we define the concept of non-tangential limits.
-Various transforms in non-commutative probability theory, like Cauchy, Voiculescu and $R$ transforms are introduced in Subsection~\ref{subsec: transf}.
-Theorems~\ref{thm: error equiv}--\ref{thm: error equiv new} regarding the relationship between the remainder terms of Laurent expansions of Cauchy and Voiculescu transforms are given in this subsection as well.
-Finally, in Subsection~\ref{subsec: karamata}, two results about measures with regularly varying tails are given.
+In this section, we collect some notation, definitions and results to be used later in the article.
+In Section~\ref{subsecnontang}, we define the concept of nontangential limits.
+Various transforms in noncommutative probability theory, like Cauchy, Voiculescu and $R$ transforms are introduced in Section~\ref{subsectransf}.
+Theorems~\ref{thmerrorequiv}--\ref{thmerrorequivnew} regarding the relationship between the remainder terms of Laurent expansions of Cauchy and Voiculescu transforms are given in this subsection as well.
+Finally, in Section~\ref{subseckaramata}, two results about measures with regularly varying tails are given.